astropy/astropy/docs/coordinates/frames.rst

 -------------------------

 Second, as indicated by the point (2) in the :ref:`introduction above
-<astropy-coordinates-design>`, it is often useful for coordinate frames to allow
+<coordinates-design>`, it is often useful for coordinate frames to allow
 specifying frame "attributes" that may specify additional data or parameters needed in order to fully specify transformations between a given frame and some other frame.
 For example, the `~astropy.coordinates.FK5` frame allows specifying